 Problem-solving and Learn & Be Curious

 Problem-solving themes under Learn & Be Curious are similar to those under Are Right A Lot.
 The slight difference is in the nuances.
 While Are Right A Lot is about drawing on the expertise of others to inform or challenge your intuition, Learn & Be Curious is about acquiring knowledge.
 Both Leadership Principles make one a confident problem-solver, and you have probably demonstrated both LPs in real-life situations, possibly both at the same time.
 However, in an Amazon interview situation, it would be helpful to focus your response on the details that matter for Learn & Be Curious.

 Therefore, the currency of a workable answer under this Leadership Principle in an Amazon interview is a story of the steps you took to acquire expertise that you did not have to solve a problem.

 I hope that this article helped you understand the nuances of sharing problem-solving situations when answering Leadership Principles questions in behavioural interviews at Amazon.
-If you fancy taking your interview preparation to the next level, check out our signature training courses (Amazon Interview Bootcamp and D1C STAR Master) as well as interview coaching.
-And do join our Discord community where you can always find interview partners.
+If you fancy taking your interview preparation to the next level, check out our signature training courses (Amazon Interview Bootcamp, STAR Method Bootcamp and Amazon Interview Deep Dives) as well as interview coaching.
+And do join our Community where you can always find interview partners.